 - Conditions such as cardiac, kidney and liver diseases.

-- Aspirin in large doses, sulfa medications and pseudo ephedrine.
+- Aspirin in large doses, sulfa meds and pseudo ephedrine.

 - Overexertion, fright or anxiety.